anhole/terraform-workshop/1-backends/README.md

 1. What files are modified/deleted/created when changing backends?
 2. What files needs to be modified when changing workspaces?
 3. Create a development environment with file content `I am in a development environment, amazing`
-4. Pass output between two workspaces using a file instead of Terraform output